Webflow sync, pageviews & more.

 TL;DR

-• Publish your site to the Webflow.io staging domain or a connected custom domain, then open the link in Chrome to view it in a real browser.
+• Publish your site to the Webflow.io staging domain or a connected custom domain.

-• Once publishing is complete, click the link icon to open the live preview in Chrome.
+• After publishing, click the link or manually open the URL in Chrome.

 2. Publish to a Custom Domain (Optional)